-5. Description of treatment
+5. Description of prophylaxis

-Name, strength and Oseltamivir 75mg capsules formulation of drug Oseltamivir 30mg capsules Legal category POM - Prescription only medicine Black triangle▼ No Off-label use Yes when used outside the periods when national surveillance indicates that influenza virus is circulating generally in the community - see footnote below when supplied after 48 hours of the onset of symptoms in renal impairment with CrCl ≤10mL/min, the SPC states 'not recommended'.
-The UKHSA guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza gives the dose in the table overleaf the duration of treatment given for individuals who are severely immunocompromised with renal impairment is outside the SPC but is recommended in The UKHSA guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza Where a product is recommended off-label, consider, as part of the consent process, informing the individual/carer the product is being offered in accordance with national guidance but that this is outside the product licence.
-Route / method of Oral administration The capsules should be taken preferably in the morning with breakfast because taking with food can reduce nausea or vomiting.
+Name, strength and formulation of drug Oseltamivir 75mg capsules Tormulation of drug Oseltamivir 30mg capsules Legal category POM - Prescription only medicine Black triangle▼ No Off-label use Yes when used outside the periods when national surveillance indicates that influenza virus is circulating generally in the community - see footnote below10 when used after 48 hours of contact in renal impairment with CrCl ≤10mL/min, the SPC states 'not recommended'.
+The UKHSA guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza gives the dose in the table overleaf Where a product is recommended off-label consider, as part of the consent process, informing the individual or carer that the product is consent process, informing the individual or carer that the product is being offered in accordance with national guidance but that this is outside the product licence.
+Route / method of administration Oral The capsules should be taken preferably in the morning with breakfast because taking with food can reduce nausea or vomiting.
 The capsules should be swallowed whole with water.
 For individuals with swallowing difficulties, the capsules can be opened and the contents mixed with a small amount of sweetened food, such as syrup, dessert toppings or sugared water, just before administration (see Patient Information Leaflet ).
-Dose and frequency of administration See table overleaf Initiate treatment as soon as possible, ideally within 12 hours of onset of symptoms, but certainly within the first two days (48 hours) of onset of symptoms, unless otherwise advised by the local HPT.
-Supply individuals with no known renal impairment with a full dose.
+Dose and frequency of See table overleaf administration Initiate post exposure prophylaxis as soon as possible ideally within the first two days (48 hours) of the last exposure to influenza.
+Individuals with no known renal impairment should be supplied with a full dose.
 The doses given in the table overleaf are for individuals with stable CKD.
-If there is a history of renal impairment supply as per the latest documented creatinine clearance (CrCl) results.
+If there is a history of renal impairment, supply as per the latest documented creatinine clearance (CrCl) results.
 Continued overleaf Estimated glomerular filtration rate (eGFR) may be more readily available.
-If eGFR is the only value available, do not delay treatment
+If eGFR is the only value available, do not delay and supply a dose according to eGFR, substituting eGFR for the CrCl figure in the table below.
+Some individuals may receive a larger dose of oseltamivir 22.14.1404 07011041 Table below.
+Come marriadale may receive a larger dose of oscitamini

-&lt;sup>9 The product licence covers treatment of influenza when influenza virus is circulating in the community.However NICE guidelines recommend oseltamivir can be used during localised outbreaks of ILI outside the periods when national surveillance indicates that influenza virus is circulating generally in the community, in 'at-risk' people living in long-term residential or nursing homes (care homes).
+&lt;sup>10 The product licence covers post exposure prevention following contact with a clinically diagnosed influenza case when influenza virus is circulating in the community.
+However NICE guidelines recommend oseltamivir can be used during localised outbreaks of ILI outside the periods when national surveillance indicates that influenza virus is circulating generally in the community, in 'at-risk' people living in long-term residential or nursing homes (care homes).